Home/ Thrill Rides/ Ferris Wheel

 One of the most iconic traditional rides available.
 This is superb when you need something a little slower for those who don’t want to be turned upside down and inside out.
 Big wheels have been a regular fixture at funfairs throughout the world for over 100 years.
 George Washington Gale Ferris Jr. designing the first ever one in 1893.

 The Ferris or Big Wheel, is one of the mainstays of any funfair event.
-Its one of those rides like the Carousel or Helter Skelter that is instantly familiar to anyone.
+Its one of those rides like the Carousel or Helter Skelter that is instantly familiar to anyone being one of the iconic fairground rides.

 Basically the ride consists of two giant spoked wheels parallel to each other.
 Between them are suspended a number of cars for the riders to sit in.
 As the ride turns the cars remain upright due to being mounted on a rotating axle.